-With a variety of top attractions, entertainment and food options within Woolwich, there is always something to do.
+With a variety of top attractions, entertainment and food options, there is always something to do.

 From days at The Royal Woolwich Arsenal, where visitors and London home movers can view a collection of old military buildings, to Beresford Square Market, perfect for bargain hunters with a taste for intercontinental food, there’s much to enjoy in the area.

-For the kids Woolwich has many fun packed days out to offer, whether it’s visiting the Wet n Wild at Waterfront Leisure Centre, Firepower the Royal Artillery Museum or at the Thames Barrier Info and Learning Centre.
+For the kids there are many fun packed days out on offer, whether it’s visiting the Wet n Wild at Waterfront Leisure Centre, Firepower the Royal Artillery Museum or at the Thames Barrier Info and Learning Centre.

 Property Types in Woolwich

-Currently the population in Woolwich is believed to be a staggering 62,448, with the average age of residents being 31 years old.
+Currently the population in Woolwich is believed to be around a staggering 84,959, with the average age of residents being 31 years old.

 The area itself obtains a very historic and cultural feel due to its military past.
-Recently, however, Woolwich has said to be undergoing a sense of rebirth.
-Being injected with high street stores and chains, recent architectural builds like the mammoth 24/7 Tesco Extra store and new housing developments, we can safely say that Woolwich is attracting an increasing number of young first time buyers.
+Recently, however, it has said to be undergoing a sense of rebirth.
+Being injected with high street stores and chains, recent architectural builds like the mammoth 24/7 Tesco Extra store and new housing developments, we can safely say that Woolwich is attracting an increasing number of young First Time Buyers.

 The housing in the area can be seen as affordable, great for those at the start of the property ladder, hoping to find their first time home in London.
-The average property value for living in Woolwich is estimated at under £300,000 in 2014, around £50,000 less than Royal Borough of Greenwich’s average property price.
+The average property value is estimated at under £300,000 in 2014, around £50,000 less than Royal Borough of Greenwich’s average property price.

-With 79% of the properties in Woolwich being flats, a high amount of young professionals are residents in the area, and are easily able to commute to their workplaces and offices.
+With 79% of the properties being flats, a high amount of young professionals are residents in the area, and are easily able to commute to their workplaces and offices.